hellbox/srob-migration/content/reviews/real-life-superhero.md

 name = "Real life superhero"
 title = "Real life superhero"
-dek = "What Seattle author G. Willow Wilson has done with her run on the Ms. Marvel comic is something remarkable: she's telling a deeply personal story using corporate superhero comics as a medium." type = "Review"facebookauto = "Free Comic Book Day is this Saturday!
+dek = "What Seattle author G. Willow Wilson has done with her run on the Ms. Marvel comic is something remarkable: she's telling a deeply personal story using corporate superhero comics as a medium." type = "Review" facebookauto = "Free Comic Book Day is this Saturday!
 Go get your free comics.
 And if you're looking for a comic to buy, may we suggest Ms. Marvel by G. Willow Wilson?" twitterauto = "In praise of @GWillowWilson's Ms. Marvel series \u2014 a deeply personal corporate superhero comic." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/ms-marvel-volume-1-no-normal.md", "books/ms-marvel-volume-2-generation-why.md", "books/ms-marvel-volume-3-crushed.md", "books/ms-marvel-volume-4-last-days.md", "books/ms-marvel-volume-5-super-famous.md"]